Skip to content

 I find those weaknesses early, explain them plainly, and turn them into fixes a team can ship.

-This is service work first: review, correction, and implementation support.
+This is service work first: pre-compliance trust review, correction, and implementation support.

-- •Privacy and product risk reviews for live or near-launch products.
+• Pre-launch and pre-procurement trust reviews for live or near-launch products.

-- •Treat policy or marketing copy as a substitute for product behavior.
+• Treat a pentest, policy page, or marketing copy as a substitute for product behavior.

 Independent practitioner focused on local authority, degraded-mode behavior, and evidence a buyer can inspect.